iteravirgo/bcsitera.github.io/apps/smart-warehouse/docs/en-US/app.md

 * Functionality for determining traffic routes
 * Possibility to assign an expiry date to the goods
 * Possibility to set the order of assembly
-* Possibility to print shelf labels for the product
+* Possibility to print bin labels for the product
 * From the Smart warehouse program, the warehouse employee can see the stock of goods with expiration dates